-I think my work/ teams work/ our industry helps the society at large – the kids, parents to be specific by letting them know that art, design, technology, media & production is also a main stream career and they can trust their kids to pursue these ‘off-beat careers’ and be part of the creative story-telling community and shape their future and the thoughts of society at large.
+I think my work/ my team’s work/ our industry helps the society at large – the kids, parents to be specific, by letting them know that art, design, technology, media & production is also a mainstream career and they can trust their kids to pursue these ‘off-beat careers’ and be part of the creative story-telling community, shape their future and the thoughts of society at large.

-Generation of employment to various sub-departments working with us.
+There is also an opportunity to generate employment for various sub-departments working with us.
 Many skilled craftsmen, workforce get the opportunity to work with us and keep their trades alive.

 Tell us an example of a specific work you did that is very close to you!

 It is very difficult to pinpoint any project that is close to me.
 All projects that I have worked on are close to me.
 It is because each project that I completed successfully actually helped me get my next project/ job which in turn shaped my career as a production designer & art director.
 And the journey still continues… still feel as fresh as a newcomer till date and treat every project as my first project.

 Your advice to students based on your experience?

 1. As young students, if you are interested in making a career in art, then please let your parents know about it.
 Tell them why you like it… I am sure just like my parents supported me, your parents will also support you!